hazieon/nandoku/README.md

 Click ⇦ to return to the menu

+### Upcoming features
+I plan to expand the game by: adding user logins, scores that persist, a 'mixed category' feature, possibly audio readings of kanji characters and definitions.

 #### More about the game and process
 I had the idea to build this game for a long time as I saved a list of the characters in my phone dictionary to test friends.
 However, the dictionary list is not sorted into categories, there are no answer choices, a score cannot be shown.
 It is more of an unorganised flashcard activity than a kanji reading game.

-I used React.js with chakra UI to bring in neat, customisable components.
+So, I used React.js with chakra UI to bring in neat, customisable components and brought my kanji quiz idea to life.
 It is the first full application I attempted solo since completing the School of Code bootcamp.
-When facing errors, I sought help from fellow bootcampers :) shoutout to them!
+When facing errors, I sought help from fellow bootcampers :) Big shoutout to them!